hak5/usbrubberducky-payloads/payloads/extensions/community/Send_files_through_Dropbox_Windows/README.md

 #### Multiple Files Configuration

-- **Variable**: #MULTIPLE-FILES
+- **Variable**: #FLAG-SINGLE-FILE
 - **Type**: Boolean (TRUE or FALSE)
-- **Description**: Set #MULTIPLE-FILES to TRUE if you want to send multiple files.
+- **Description**: Set #FLAG-SINGLE-FILE to FALSE if you want to send multiple files.
 In this case, in PowerShell, you will have to create the variable $dropboxFilePaths, which is an array of strings containing the list of paths related to the files you want to export.

 Example in PowerShell before using the extension:
 ```powershell